WRAPTORHelp & Docs

 • Quotes / Inventory — your material and labor rate card.

-• Inbox — your shop email setup and forwarding.
+• Inbox — your shop email setup, forwarding, and the full quiet-hours/send-later picture.

 • Invoicing & billing — the Accounting (QuickBooks/Xero) connection.